128technology/docs/docs/intro_basic_conductor_config.md

 ### Create the Tenant

 Tenancy is the logical partitioning of a network’s resources to restrict access to network services to only the users and groups for which they’re intended.
-Tenants are defined within an *authority*, and span each router within that authority.
+Tenants are defined within an *Authority*, and span each router within that authority.
 An example of how tenants are used would be to segregate two distinct user populations within an organization; e.g., "developers" from "administrators."
 In the steps below, we provide an example tenant name, _dallas.corp_, which is used in the [Basic Router Configuration](intro_basic_router_config.md) procedure that follows.

 1. Log in to the Conductor GUI.